sudoshreyansh/Alert-Monitoring-Agent/README.md

 ## Architecture

-Instead of a Temperature Alert Agent problem, we generalized the problem to being able to have alerts for any time-series data.
+Instead of a simple Temperature Alert Agent, we generalized the problem to being able to have alerts for any time-series data.
 For this, we imagined uAgents as microservices:

 ![image](https://github.com/sudoshreyansh/Alert-Monitoring-Agent/assets/44190883/b17ef490-1b05-4c13-91ae-e5c5cf50b8a6)